Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/Related/Depression and anxiety/Can Anxiety Cause Depression if Left Untreated.md

 “Anxiety shrinks lives by keeping us in our comfort zones, which is a misnomer because our comfort zones aren’t really comfortable.

 We tend to feel anxious about things that are important to us.
-“If you avoid what is important to you long enough, your life becomes less enjoyable and you may not like who you are.
-That is where depression comes in.”
+If you avoid what is important to you long enough, your life becomes less enjoyable and you may not like who you are.
+That is where depression comes in.

 Avoidance may also lead you to isolate yourself from other people, particularly if you live with symptoms of social anxiety.
 In some cases, social anxiety and feelings of loneliness can lead to depression.